 - Tell guests or visitors to your home about your family’s fire escape plan.
 When staying overnight at other people’s homes, ask about their escape plan.
 If they don’t have a plan in place, offer to help them make one.
 This is especially important when children are permitted to attend “sleepovers” at friends’ homes.
 See NFPA’s “Sleepover fire safety for kids” fact sheet.

 - Be fully prepared for a real fire: when a smoke alarm sounds, get out immediately.

 - Once you’re out, stay out!
 Under no circumstances should you ever go back into a burning building.
 If someone is missing, inform the fire department dispatcher when you call.
 Firefighters have the skills and equipment to perform rescues.

 - Practice your home fire escape plan twice a year, making the drill as realistic as possible.

-- like it Smoke alarms: Some studies have shown that children may not awaken to the sound of the smoke alarm.
+- Smoke alarms: Some studies have shown that children may not awaken to the sound of the smoke alarm.
 (Mine won’t)

 - Make arrangements in your plan for anyone in your home who has a disability.

 - Allow children to master fire escape planning and practice before holding a fire drill at night when they are sleeping.
 The objective is to practice, not to frighten, so telling children there will be a drill before they go to bed can be as effective as a surprise drill.